 You can review the visitation guidelines for sites here.
 We ask that you carefully review the process for scheduling a visit, as well as the steps we are taking to ensure all of our residents remain safe, which remains our highest priority.

-IMPORTANT: Please note that if this site is declared to be in confirmed outbreak, all visits will be suspended.
+IMPORTANT: Please note that if a site is declared to be in confirmed outbreak, all visitation will be suspended.

 How will Bethany communicate with families through this pandemic?